watcharasima/cloudflare-docs/src/content/docs/pipelines/sources/worker-bindings.md

 4. Write your Worker, to send records to your Pipeline

 ## 1. Create a Worker
-Create a Cloudflare Worker if you don't already have one.
+Create a Cloudflare Worker if you don't alreadyåhave one.
 This Worker will send records to your Pipeline.

 To create a Worker, run: